MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 ## Does the Archive action work?

-Currently no effort is put into making the Archive action work correctly. rules_xcodeproj's primary goal is to support running and debugging of targets, and might make optimizations that break the generated `.xcarchive` that the Archive action produces.
+Currently no effort is put into making the Archive action work correctly. rules_xcodeproj’s primary goal is to support running and debugging of targets, and might make optimizations that break the generated `.xcarchive` that the Archive action produces.